KafkaPatrik/QuadcopterFlightController/README.md

 # QuadcopterFlightController
 A Quadcopter flight controller

--build on an ATF F450 frame
+Pentru a rula acest proiect, deschideti fisierul DroneProject.ino in Arduino sau oricare IDE preferat, apoi compilati si flash-uiti software-ul pe microcontroller

--optimized for a 900g weight drone, with 70cm length
+To use the flight controller, just open the "DroneProject.ino" file in Arduino or any preffered IDE and, compile it and flash it to the microcontroller

-To use the flight controller, just open the "DroneProject.ino" file in arduino or any preffered IDE and flash it to the microcontroller
+-optimized for a 900g weight quadcopter, with 70cm in length